AlTosterino/ToastInIT/_posts/2023-03-12-dto-part-one.md

 ## DTOs in Python

 Let's dive into some Python examples to illustrate how DTOs can be implemented.
-In this scenario, we'll create a simple e-commerce application with a front end, a service layer, and a data access layer.
+In this scenario, we'll create a simple e-commerce application with a interface layer and service layer.

 ### Step 1: Define the DTO